Views are mixed when it comes to guns. However, there is one gun that we can all agree is cool:

 Barry "My gun is my partner and my bullets are my backup" Burton wields a Colt Anaconda.
 The longest model of that gun is 13 inches(!) which judging by the fact that it is bigger than his head in most cutscenes is probably the model he owns.

 Although traditional revolvers are long obsolete in Mass Effect, Mass Effect 3 introduces the M-358 Talon, a heavy pistol firing shotgun slugs.
 Designed with raw power rather than efficiency in mind, the Talon incorporates multiple heat sinks that rotate revolver-style after each shot to keep the gun cool.
+The in-game description even compares it to a 20th-century revolver.

 Nero from Devil May Cry 4 uses a six-shooter revolver for his gunslinging, as opposed to Dante's Guns Akimbo style.
 Said weapon, Blue Rose, features a truly insane two-barrel over / under configuration the logistics of which are best ignored.
 It's actually the Hand Cannon from Resident Evil 4, except with a second barrel.